TerreStar Networks: World's Largest Satellite

 On July 1, 2009, from French Guiana in South America, TerreStar launched its geosynchronous satellite, TerreStar-1.
 TerreStar-1 is the world's largest and most advanced commercial communications satellite that will provide communications services across the continental United States, Canada, Puerto Rico, U.S. Virgin Islands, Hawaii and Alaska.
 The satellite's size along with the extra power and sensitivity of its antenna allows it to communicate to conventionally sized mobile devices.

 On July 14, 2009, TerreStar-1 successfully reached its orbital slot (at 111 degrees) in the geosynchronous arc and successfully deployed its 18-meter 2 GHz S Band reflector.
 On July 20, 2009, TerreStar completed the first end-to-end satellite-terrestrial phone call over TerreStar-1.

 Bankruptcy

 On October 19, 2010, TerreStar Networks Inc filed for Chapter 11 bankruptcy.
+On February 16, 2011, TerreStar Corporation filed for Chapter 11 bankruptcy protection.
 On March 29, 2012, the bankruptcy reorganization became effective and all common shares were cancelled with no value.
 The company was sold out of bankruptcy to Dish Network Corp.